How to Cook Bacon in the Oven

 - Preheat oven to 400 degrees F*.

 - Line a rimmed baking sheet with foil (for easier clean up).
+Fold the edges of the foil up a bit to contain the bacon grease.

 - Lay bacon slices in a single layer on the foil.